swcarpentry/git-novice/_episodes/05-history.md

 >
 > Jennifer is collaborating on her Python script with her colleagues and
 > realizes her last commit to the project's repository contained an error and
 > she wants to undo it.  `git revert [erroneous commit ID]` will create a new
 > commit that reverses Jennifer's erroneous commit.
 Therefore `git revert` is
 > different to `git checkout [commit ID]` because `git checkout` returns the
 > files within the local repository to a previous state, whereas `git revert`
 > reverses changes committed to the local and project repositories.
 > Below are the right steps and explanations for Jennifer to use `git revert`,
 > what is the missing command?
 >
 > 1. `________ # Look at the git history of the project to find the commit ID`
 >
-> 2. Copy the ID (the first few characters of the ID, e.g. 0b1d055).
+> 2. Copy the ID (the first few characters of the ID, e.g., 0b1d055).
 >
 > 3. `git revert [commit ID]`
 >